12345678910man/Data-Analytics-Project-Covid-19-_DA_Batch1/README.md

 # Data-Analytics-Project-Covid-19-_DA_Batch1

 # Intro:
-we made this project  as apart of training Data analysis using python  in Aiapproach club.
+We made this project  as apart of training Data analysis using python  in Aiapproach club.

 # Objective
 The aim of this notebook is to visualize the total number of cases and deaths caused by Covid-19 in countries on the world map